-Minerals and aqueous species with significant changes of abundance are presented in Fig. a b.
+Minerals and aqueous species with significant changes of abundance are presented in Fig. 7a, 7b and 8.
 The minerals of the model volcanic rock fragment (pyroxene mainly) all dissolve significantly.
 As these minerals dissolve, the concentrations of Mg, Fe, and Ca are all increased in the aqueous fluid, and pH is also increased, eventually leading to precipitation of secondary phases.
 Some of the injected CO2 is immobilized by precipitation of three carbonate minerals: magnesite, ankerite and calcite.
 Precipitation of ankerite is due to ferrosilite dissolution to provide Fe2+.
 Magnesite and calcite precipitation is due to the dissolution of anorthite, enstatite and diopside components to provide Ca2+ and Mg2+.
 Some Ca2+ and Mg2+ remain in the aqueous phase.
-In addition to carbonates, significant precipitation of quartz is calculated.
-There is also significant dissolution of anorthite and precipitation of albite in the rock during CO2 injection.
-The decrease in pore volume is attributable largely to the fixation of CO2 and Na+ into mineral phases and secondarily to the fact that the replacement minerals have lower average density than the primary minerals used for the calculation.
+There is also significant precipitation of quartz, and significant dissolution of anorthite and precipitation of albite.
+Minor precipitation of K-feldspar, siderite and dawsonite with abundance changes in the order of 10-5 also occur but are not plotted due to their small values.
+The decrease in pore volume is attributable largely to the fixation of CO2 into mineral phases and secondarily to the fact that the replacement minerals have lower average density than the primary minerals used for the calculation.

 Discussion and implications